audreymcgrath/Case-Study/README.md

 * When was the company incorporated?
 Betterment was founded in 2008 in New York City.
 * Who are the founders of the company?
-Betterment was founded by ==Jon Stein==, an Columbia Business School MBA graduate and ==Eli Broverman==, a graduate of the NYU School of Law.
+Betterment was founded by Jon Stein, an Columbia Business School MBA graduate and Eli Broverman, a graduate of the NYU School of Law.
 * How did the idea for the company (or project) come about?
 Jon Stein noticed a gap in the finace sector for high quality financial services for the average American.
 He designed Betterment to offer a more level playing field for investors from more diverse backgrounds.
 His app is meant to improve processes in ways that offer more robust financial services and wealth-building outcomes.
 * How is the company funded?
 How much funding have they received?